kadamski/i2c-gpio-param/README.md

 Installation
 ------------

+0. Ensure that you have CONFIG_I2c_GPIO enabled in your kernel.
 1. Modify KDIR variable in Makefile to point to your kernel sources.
 2. In case of a crosscompilation, pass ARCH and CROSS_COMPILE options to make command.
 For example: